safespring/docs/content/backup/howto/delete-node.md

 their own.
 Once the node has been deleted from Cloutility, it will be locked in the TSM backup server, effectively decommissioning it for future backups.
-The node will not be deleted immediately from the server, your backups will remain throughout the remaining retention time, and can be retrieved when a restore is needed.
+The node will not be deleted immediately from the server, your backups will remain throughout the retention time, and can be retrieved when a restore is needed.

 You as a backup administrator have the ability to assign new roles and